 Once upon a time, many taxpayers received forms with social security numbers already printed.
 In an error of data privacy, this is no longer the case, and it’s a common mistake for filers to forget to include their social security or tax identification numbers when they file.

 How to solve the problem: Ensure your social security number or tax ID number is present and correct on all your forms, whether printed or digital.

 By the time we finish with the onerous tax filing process, most of us are in a hurry to mail or e-file our taxes.
 In the rush, it’s a common mistake to forget to sign the returns.

 How to solve the problem: Ensure the signature is correct in all places on the forms and ensure both partners sign if filing jointly as a couple.

 Hire a Professional to Do Your Taxes

-Hiring a professional team to help can provide peace of mind that you include all the necessary elements of your tax returns.
+Hiring a professional financial advisor to help can provide peace of mind that you include all the necessary elements of your tax returns.
 Arizona-based Prime Wealth Advisors is a full-service tax, retirement planning, estate, and wealth management firm that can take the guesswork out of filing your taxes.
 Call 623.77.PRIME or visit our website for more information.